bytecodealliance/cargo-component/docs/design/registries.md

   name = { url = "<registry-url>" }
   ```

-  Dependencies may specify a specific registry to use by specifying the `registry` field:
+  Component dependencies may specify a specific registry to use by specifying
+  the `registry` field:

   ```toml
   [package.metadata.component.dependencies]